flows-network/slack-chatgpt/README.md

 ### Fork this repo

-Fork [this repo](https://github.com/flows-network/collaborative-chat) and go to flows.network to deploy your function.
+Fork [this repo](https://github.com/flows-network/slack-chatgpt) and go to flows.network to deploy your function.

 ### Deploy the code on flow.network

 1. Sign up for an account for deploying flows on [flows.network](https://flows.network/).
 It's free.
 2. Click on the "Get Started" button and go to a new page, "My flows".
 3. Click on the "Create a Flow" button to start deploying the ChatGPT Slack bot.
-4. Authenticate the [flows.network](https://flows.network/) to access the `collaborative-chat` repo you just forked.
+4. Authenticate the [flows.network](https://flows.network/) to access the `slack-chatgpt` repo you just forked.
 Don't forget to choose "With Environment Variables", which we will configure the required parameters.
 Once done, click on the "Next" button.
 <img width="779" alt="image" src="https://user-images.githubusercontent.com/45785633/224656121-98d146ae-8bab-40b1-a589-057a34572884.png">

 5. Fill in the required Environment Variables.
 In this example, we have three variables.
 One is `workspace`.
 Fill in the Slack workspace Name you want to connect here.
 The second one is `channel`.
 Fill in the Slack channel under the Slack workspace you just entered.
 The last one is `openai_key_name`.
 Fill in the name you want to name your OpenAI Key.